 Multi-agency risk assessment conference (MARAC)

-A number of different organisations attend MARAC regularly:
+A number of different organisations are signed up to the Shropshire Multi-Agency Risk Assessment Conference Operating Protocol and attend regularly:

 - West Mercia Police (Chair): Domestic Abuse Unit (DAU) and Local Policing Team